 Telecommuters are a relatively large percentage of the workforce: 8.04% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Jackson is a great place for families with children to consider.
-First of all, many other families with children live here, making Jackson a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Jackson has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Jackson is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Jackson’s overall crime rate is lower than average for the country.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Jackson has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Jackson has few renters and college students.
 But the biggest reason it is quieter in Jackson than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Jackson may be for you.